"You're not allowed inside without a pen" he muttered.

 He spit the jelly out again, got off the seat and looked around.
 “Is this where you wanted me to go first?” he asked.
 “No, and I’m sorry as I decided to stay back” flashed another 5 rupee note to show that I was offering him something extra.
 He turned his neck in quick jerks to release his neck muscles.
 Flaring up his nostrils he asked “Hedirkond bitra? (got scared) I shrugged him off and cajoled him saying how that it was quite late and I decide to settle down here.
 What on earth can ‘the one’ be scared of?
 I said to myself and gave him the money.
 Spiting out a lot more than earlier and clearing his mouth the driver looked at my friend and me again as he took the money.
 He said in broken English to my friend sensing that he wouldn’t understand Kannada “go Himalaya Theatre..in Majestic…good evil movie …Bhayanak Raath I coming from there only…..see last show...you both enjoy too” and gleefully took up his seat and scooted away revving up the engine to make a loud noise.

+It never really was meant to be this way.
 Not even in the most awkward dream.
 How it could be true?
 I mean, me-the-dreamer will have to struggle for a living, every day?!
 Worse, struggle within, trying to put myself in the shoes of an unemployed graduate, or a fat housewife wanting to shed weight, so that i gain an insight, and in turn the big idea.
 Work in graveyard shifts to turn that adult diapers ad into a metal winner.
 Ward-off those admonishing, discussions that friends often planned and try to convince me to look for a 'decent' job.
 Writing was probably for the society misfits , the khadi-wearing-bag-trotting people.

 'My dear friends, worry not' I would address them patiently and convince them that I was here with a bigger purpose in life.
 I was the gift to mankind.
 After all, I didn't toss that Logarithm book away when the class teacher asked me to by-heart, for nothing.’
 Why would all those midnight oil burning sessions thinking of 'big ideas' go wasted?
 It couldn't be.
 Wasn’t I supposed to be dodging bullets, flying at supersonic speeds conquering the world.
 Well, it wasn't.
 I took the wrong pill that 'Morpheus' offered.
 Back to insanity.
 Back to real world.

 "How long do you take to write a 20-page brochure?
 It's already 1 week!" the 50 year old client servicing executive yelled in my ear.
 A long introspective nap was disturbed.
 Blank white pages stared into my eyes, It told me that you I was still 'the one' I could live my dream.
 It convinced me that I had the power to change things, change perceptions without budging from my comfortable chair.
 This white blank page showed me how I could create stories, build brands that didn't exist, conjure up ideas would change the world.
+Ah!
+Finally I managed to sell this brilliant story to myself.
+Kudos!
+I guess that's where the journey began.
+That's when the gray matter wasn't good enough until it sold well.
+So, 'Greysells' it was.

 I don't remember my first dream.
 I guess none of us do, but wondering what it would've been like.